JanHerca/urantiapedia/output/wikijs/article/Richard_Daunt/Urantian_Language_and_the_Preservation_of_Meaning.md

 The “_very bad_” meaning which is the primary one of today was once considered slang, as is recorded in a 1943 Webster’s definition list for “_awful_”:

-1. Filling with awe: inspiring dread of deep reverence; profoundly impressive; terrible; appalling…
+1. Filling with awe: inspiring dread of deep reverence; profoundly impressive; terrible; appalling . . .
-2. Filled with awe (awe-full)… “_A weak and awful reverence…_”
+2. Filled with awe (awe-full)… “_A weak and awful reverence. . ._”
-3. …ugly; very bad; ludicrous; shocking very bad…slang…
+3. . . . ugly; very bad; ludicrous; shocking very bad . . . slang. . .

 ## Afterlife